-• Capital modelling team: The capital modelling team calculates the Solvency II standard formula SCR, handles the maintenance of the internal model and interprets the results.
+• Capital modelling team: the capital modelling team calculates the Solvency II standard formula SCR, handles all process involving the Internal Model and interprets the results.
 The team uses the Internal Model to provide insight in specifics items like the margin setting, the business planning and determination of strategic targets for the loss ratios.
-This Internal Model has been approved by the regulators for use by sister entities MS AUL and MS Amlin AG, but not yet for MS AISE.
-The capital modelling team is also based in London and reports to the MS AISE CFO.
+This Internal Model has not yet been approved by the regulators.
+The capital modelling team reports to the MS AISE CFO.

-The Actuarial function holder verifies the standard formula capital calculations, and provides insight in the potential developments, risks and opportunities thereof.
+The Actuarial function holder verifies the capital calculations, and provides insight in the potential developments, risks and opportunities thereof.

-• Technical pricing team: The actuarial pricing team is responsible for designing and maintaining the technical pricing models which are used by the underwriters to set the policy premiums.
-The team is located at MS AISE.
+• Technical pricing team: the technical pricing team is responsible for designing and maintaining the technical pricing models which are used by the underwriters to set the policy premiums.
+The technical pricing team reports to the MS AISE CUO P&C.